esper-io/console_docs/docs/provisioning-methods/6-tap.md

 ![alt text](https://lh5.googleusercontent.com/IW5UVyE4a5D27DwbjHH3iu1GzXS0Sm2-SKXhc1XvnGKLlAO9XPhuv53txTlJRJn1w5aE0VB3Ll37C1MLTrR6Mmsx__rLR2z0ssSRGjyF-gmayeqksrd4FMlZ7ozs_lO-0q978uQw)

 Often, the device will complete onboarding without any permissions needing to be granted on the device.
-Occasionally, you will need to resolve permissions for Esper to modify System settings and/or Esper to draw over other applications.
+Occasionally, you will need to resolve permissions for Esper to modify system settings and/or Esper to draw over other applications.
 Please grant these permissions if prompted.

-Step 13: You will now return to the Esper agent to install any Esper Enterprise applications and complete the onboarding process.
+Step 13: You will now return to the Esper Agent to install any Esper Enterprise applications and complete the onboarding process.

 ![alt text](https://lh5.googleusercontent.com/hRAkBKEJs971kHHHocyuP8Eum_x4BJAyUH39TY8miOh5fbRgBWrB678EpuILIXcZenDX6t0o_4rjhBI6nekjwGfcbu7ti7oq-_aT2w0TMFE36yZlxnq4aZzSJh4I0lIoON1l7ayZ)